pinting/TalkJS/README.md

 @name {string}
 ```

-Change the current username to a new one, in the current room - it will not take effect in a registered username.
+Change the current username to a new one, in the current room - it will not change the registered username.

 ### sendPrivateMessage